 Have you ever reflected on past memories, analyzing key events and asking yourself: if I had the chance to go back in time, would I have done something differently?
 Would I have achieved a different outcome had I done so?
 Can I use what happened in the past to shape my future and grow from my experience?
 I am sure most people have at some point in their lives, with varying degrees of frequency.
 This ritual of examining the past in order to change the future is a retrospective.
-Yet, a retrospective is not something that we want to be simply an internal exercise of the mind; rather, we can formally apply this concept to our working lives to benefit our teams and to grow incrementally over time.
+Yet, a retrospective is not something that we want to be simply an internal exercise of the mind; rather, we can formally apply this concept to our working lives to benefit our teams and to grow incrementally over time as an Agile retrospective.

 In business, a retrospective is a key element of Agile delivery and Agile project management.
 It is a formal meeting held at the conclusion of each iteration of Agile development.
 The purpose of the Agile retrospective is to reflect on what occurred during the previous iteration, or sprint, and to propose and implement corrective and preventative actions for the betterment of the team over time.

 Use root cause analysis to isolate problems and to avoid them, taking short terms steps for long-term improvements.
 For example, a team could have an issue with legacy code causing a large number of defects and rework during the testing of a particular sprint.
 As a result of the retrospective, the team can plan on adjusting, improving, or implementing different unit tests in order to eliminate this roadblock.
 Short-term investment would yield great improvements in the long run.